Butler takes over late, Heat rally past Warriors 116-109

 MIAMI (AP)Upon review, Miami coach Erik Spoelstra had a good birthday.
 Jimmy Butler made sure of that.

-Butler scored five straight points late to give Miami the lead, Max Strus led everyone with 24 and the Heat overcame a triple-double from Stephen Curry to beat the Golden State Warriors 116-109 on Tuesday night.
+Butler scored five straight points late to give Miami the lead, Max Strus led all scorers with 24 and the Heat overcame a triple-double from Stephen Curry to beat the Golden State Warriors 116-109 on Tuesday night.

 ”Huge for our confidence,” Strus said.